jamesshore/ergotest/docs/automation_api.md

 * testCaseResult.mark: [TestMarkValue](#testmarkvalue)

-Indicates whether the test was marked with `.skip` or `.only` (or not marked at all).
-Only tests that called `.skip` or `.only` are considered to be marked; this value isn’t inherited.
-As a result, tests can be skipped but not be *marked* `.skip`.
+Indicates whether the test was defined using `.skip`, `.only`, or neither.
 Tests with no function body are considered to be marked `.skip`.

 ## testCaseResult.status